-- Paracetamol: oral dose is 1000 mg four times daily in the adult patient (TDS may be sufficient in smaller or frailer patients). - Non-steroidal anti-inflammatory drugs (NSAIDs): ibuprofen (200 mg eight hourly), diclofenac (50 mg eight hourly), and naproxen (250 mg twelve hourly). - COX-2 inhibitors: celecoxib (100 mg twelve hourly) and etoricoxib (60 mg daily).
-The only injectable COX-2 inhibitor is parecoxib (40 mg). - Tramadol: start oral tramadol; immediate release 50 mg six hourly or tramadol slow release 50 mg twelve hourly.
-(The long-acting preparation is not funded in the community.) - Strong opioids: - > These are generally not used in chronic non-malignant pain. - Cancer pain of moderate to severe intensity should be managed with the systemic administration of strong opioids. - Full opioid agonists include morphine, oxycodone, methadone and fentanyl (usually used transdermally in cancer pain). - Consult the Senior Registrar/Consultant if strong opioids are required.
+- Paracetamol: oral dose is 1000 mg four times daily in the adult patient (TDS may be sufficient in smaller or frailer patients). - Non-steroidal anti-inflammatory drugs (NSAIDs): ibuprofen (200 mg eight hourly), diclofenac (50 mg eight hourly), and naproxen (250 mg twelve hourly). - Tramadol: start oral tramadol, immediate release 50 mg six hourly or tramadol slow release 50 mg twelve hourly.
+(The long-acting tramadol preparation of 50 mg is not funded in the community; higher long-acting tramadol doses are funded.) - Strong opioids: - > These are generally not used in chronic non-malignant pain. - Cancer pain of moderate to severe intensity should be managed with the systemic administration of strong opioids. - Full opioid agonists include morphine, oxycodone, methadone and fentanyl (usually used transdermally in cancer pain). - Consult the Senior Registrar/Consultant if strong opioids are required.

-Note: Pethidine is no longer considered a first-line analgesic.
+Note: Pethidine is no longer considered a first-line analgesic and should not be used.